open-horizon/examples/edge/services/pi3_streamer/README.md

     API Token: 'generated-chars'

 These values aren't visible outside of your IBM Cloud organization.
 The token is not retrievable after definition.
 API keys may be used for all devices you define, or per device at your discretion.

+Continue the Quick Start Guide, up until "Define an Additional Microservice and Workload in the Horizon Exchange".
+At that point: stop, return here and continue with this guide.

 ### Start Using IBM Edge to Define and Deploy your Pi 3 LAN Streamer
 At this point, you could register your edge node with Horizon and have the default WIoTP core-iot service deployed to it.
 Some additional definition is needed to deploy the Pi3 Streamer microservice and workload to your edge node.